-Scheduling appointments online for doctor’s visits, lab tests, and other medical appointment has already become a routine procedure.
+Scheduling appointments online for doctor’s visits, lab tests, and another medical appointments has already become a routine procedure.
 And in Western medicine, the most mature IT technology in healthcare is electronic medical record systems (electronic medical records, EHR).
 While medical accounting and diagnostics are being digitized everywhere actively, new technologies are bringing another wave of innovation to this area of healthcare IT.
 2019 promises to be a turning point in the adoption of emerging technologies for use in mainstream medical practice.

 According to analysts, the global digital medicine market will reach $206 billion by 2020, with primary growth occurring in mobile and wireless technologies.
 But there are other promising areas that will become significant areas of growth in the coming months.